IsabelaPastorini/Algorithm/README.md

 ![image](./Vovo_Juju.png)

-Triyng to write different types of algorithms at beginning with C++.
+Trying to write different types of algorithms at beginning with C++.
 Just for fun.